jrsmth/spock/content/misc/wild-examples/README.md

 # In-The-Wild Examples
-*A collection of some of my favourite tests*
+*A collection of my favourite tests*

 <br>